ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 `4 &lt; 5`

 do.
-However, angle brackets and the ampersand are *always* coded in code or span blocks.
+In code or span blocks, angle brackets and the ampersand are *always* coded.
 This simplifies writing over HTML in Markdown (as opposed to raw HTML, where it is mostly a nightmare to encode every `<` and `&`).

 ## Block elements
 ### Paragraphs and line breaks
 A paragraph is simply one or more lines of text separated by one or more blank lines.
-(A blank line is any line that *looks* like a blank line - a line that contains nothing but spaces and tabs is treated as blank.)
+(A blank line is any line that *looks* like a blank line - a line that contains nothing but spaces and tabs are treated as blank.)
 Normal paragraphs should not be indented with spaces or tabs.

 The "one or more line" rule implies one thing: Markdown supports "hard break" paragraphs.
 This is very different from most other text-to-HTML formatters (including Movable Type's "Convert Line Breaks" option), which format every line break in a paragraph as `<br />`.